redox-os/rfcs/text/0000-io_uring.md

 would be paired with `O_NONBLOCK`), `EVENT_READ_COMPLETION` and `EVENT_WRITE_COMPLETION`, and let the kernel retain the grants of the buffers until events with the aforementioned flags have been sent, to indicate that the buffers are not longer needed by the scheme process.
+However, this would still limit applications from executing more than one system call at a time.
+While it would be non-blocking, it would remain synchronous unlike `io_uring`.

 Additionally, while the kernel can obviously assist with notifying processes with lower overhead, this API could be implemented in userspace by using shared